chelvanai/Oneshot-Face-Identify/README.md

 # Oneshot-Face-Identify
-This project is designed for one shot face identify people in video
+This project is designed for one shot face identify people in video.

 ## Face Detection
  - Face detection model used https://arxiv.org/pdf/1708.05234.pdf